UnlyEd/next-right-now/README_DEPENDENCIES.md

 > Overview of the project deps, why we use them, and (not always) quick explanations about them

-All the packages listed here are under open source, non-restrictive license (MIT, etc.)
+All the packages listed here are under open source, non-restrictive license (MIT, ISC, etc.)

 _The order follows the order in `package.json` (kinda alphabetical but not quite exactly `¯\_(ツ)_/¯`)_